alexivanov89/alexivanov89/README.md

 <br />

 #### About me:
 - Watch footbal.
-Fan Premier League.
 - I train with a barbell.
-- I like to watch movies, TV series and listen to music, podcasts in free time.
+- I like to watch movies and listen to music, podcasts in free time.
-- I study psychology for self-development.
 <br />

 #### Languages and Tools: